Why Fashion & Makeup Is A Celebration For Muslim Women

 ‘Dressing Up For Eid Is The Oldest Tradition’: Why Fashion & Makeup Is A Celebration For Muslim Women

 The past month has been one of the busiest for Mawluda Momin, the co-founder of Sydney modest fashion boutique, TWIICE.
-With extended Ramadan trading hours and high demand for a festive collection launched two weeks ago, the booming business is testament to the important role fashion plays, for many Muslim women, in the lead up to and on Eid.
+With extended Ramadan trading hours and high demand for a festive collection launched a fortnight ago, the booming business is testament to the important role fashion plays for many Muslim women in the lead up to and on Eid.

 "Our Eid 22 collection has been a huge success so far, only two weeks post its release," the 28-year-old tells Refinery29 Australia.
 "Our customers are buying everything from casual dresses to more elevated satin dresses."